PartyGaming: U.S. legislation

 On 29 September 2006, the U.S. Congress passed the Unlawful Internet Gambling Enforcement Act of 2006.

 On 2 October 2006, PartyGaming announced that it would "suspend all real money gaming business with US customers" in light of the passage of the Unlawful Internet Gambling Enforcement Act of 2006.
 George W. Bush signed the act into law on 13 October, and PartyGaming suspended offerings of real-money games to U.S. players.
 Free play games and non-US customers were not affected.

 In the wake of this news, PartyGaming's publicly traded stock dropped almost 60% in 24 hours.
 The company was moved from the FTSE 100 to the FTSE 250 Index on 11 October.

 In April 2009, the company made a settlement with the United States government where they agreed to pay a penalty of $105 million over the next four years as part of a "non-prosecution agreement".
 As part of the deal, PartyGaming put its name to a "statement of facts" in which it admitted for the first time that, before October 2006, it had targeted US citizens, resulting in the processing of transactions that were "contrary to certain US laws".

 French legislation

-In June 2010, PartyGaming obtained its first agreement on recently regulated French market.
-This agreement is given for the online betting activity of the websites partybets.fr and gamebookers.fr.
+In June 2010, PartyGaming obtained its first agreement on the recently regulated French market.
+This agreement is given for the online betting activities of the websites partybets.fr and gamebookers.fr.
 At the same time, PartyGaming obtained the online poker French licence for partypoker.fr, acfpoker.fr and luckyjeux.fr.